'Asta Bowen

-Asta Bowen is an American young adult writer.
+'Asta Bowen (born August 12, 1955), sometimes spelled Asta Bowen, is an American young adult writer.
 She's best known for her novel Wolf: The Journey Home.

 Biography

-'Asta Bowen was born in a family of Irish descent.
-She was raised in Orland Park, Illinois in Illinois.
+Bowen was born in Chicago to a family of Irish descent.
+She was raised in Orland Park, Illinois.
 She published her first book, The Huckleberry Book in 1988.
 Nine years later, her best known work, Wolf: The Journey Home was published.

 From 1988 to 2001, she published a column in the Seattle Post-Intelligencer.
-She's also written for the Salt Lake Tribune.

-She now teaches composition in Kalispell, Montana.
+She has also written for the Salt Lake Tribune.
+She now teaches composition in Kalispell, Montana and lives in Somers, Montana.